You might have noticed the top search results aren’t just links anymore.

 Trying to keep up with Google can be absolutely exhausting.

-They’re the first thing that comes up in most SERPs and they’re more than just plain links.
+They’re the first thing that comes up in most SERPs, and they’re more than just plain links.

-Earning a featured snippet means that you rank for position zero, which is the highest ranking spot possible without advertising.
+Earning a featured snippet means you rank for position zero, which is the highest ranking spot possible without advertising.

 If you want to boost conversions, drive visitors to your website, and beat your competition easily, ranking for featured snippets is the answer.

-See How My Agency Can Drive Massive Amounts of Traffic to Your Website
+See How My Agency Can Drive More Traffic to Your Website

-- SEO - unlock massive amounts of SEO traffic.
+- SEO - unlock more SEO traffic.
 See real results.